vuejs/v2.vuejs.org/source/api/directives.md

 ### v-partial

 Replace the element's innerHTML with a registered partial.
 Partials can be registered with `Vue.partial()` or passed inside the `partials` option.
-You can also use this syntax:
+You can also use this syntax (which doesn't support expressions):

 ``` html
 <div>&#123;&#123;> my-partial&#125;&#125;</div>